yordycuevas/Readme/README.md

 # ¡Hi!
 I'm Yordy Cuevas 👋

-I'm a junior frontend developer from Bogotá, Colombia.
+I'm a frontend developer from Bogotá, Colombia.
 I love being constantly learning and discovering new things that allow me to improve my skills.

 I have skills with languages ​​such as JavaScript, css and I have knowledge in fast web creation with [React](https://es.reactjs.org/) , applying clean code and good practices.